matthisk/debug-error-middleware/README.md

 {
   theme: 'okaidia', // The prismjs theme to use
   disabledForXHR: true // Disable the middleware for XHR requests
+  excludeEnvVariables: [], // Name of environment variables to exclude
   disableSourceMapSupport: false // Disables support for sourcemaps }
 ```